 + Under 4 years old ideally, physically healthy.

-Step 1 We begin with a 30-minute phone or Zoom appointment where we discuss your needs, identify tasks that would be helpful to train, review your dog’s behavioral history, educate you on reputable service dog informational resources and give you some training recommendations.
+Step 1 We begin with a 60-minute session via phone, Zoom or Google Meet where we discuss your needs, identify tasks that would be helpful to train, review your dog’s behavioral history, educate you on reputable service dog informational resources and give you some training recommendations.

-Step 2 We conduct a 60-minute in-person evaluation of your dog.
+Step 2 We conduct a 30-minute in-person evaluation of your dog.
 This is where we look at how your dog responds to some minor stressors and in a new situation to see if it is appropriate to begin training him or her for service work.

-Step 3 Training for service work if your dog is suitable.
+Step 3 We start training for service work if your dog is suitable.
 This process usually takes 1 – 2 years but can take longer.
 Process includes group classes, day training or private training.

 Step 4 Follow up support.
 Ongoing brush up training throughout your service dog’s working career.

 Contact us now to learn more and schedule your first session!